 Dr. Mason has used Story Listening as her only curriculum for many years and has seen her students progress from mid-beginning to high intermediate in a few years.
 Through research studies on the benefits of Story Listening, she estimates that first year students can acquire 6-15 vocabulary words per hour of Story Listening.
 As their competence improves, their rate of acquisition accelerates.

 Story Listening is not TPRS and it owes nothing to the “story asking” technique developed by Blaine Ray.
 Dr. Mason was not at all familiar with TPRS until Dr. Krashen urged her to learn more about it and she came to the five day TPRS workshop in Agen, France in July 2016.
 Agen is much smaller than the national conferences in the United States and the schedule allows participants time to get to know each other and share insights and impressions over delicious French meals.
-Kathrin Shechtman, Ben Slavic and Tina Hargaden had the opportunity to meet Dr. Mason and listened to her explain her Story Listening method, which she demonstrated during her plenary session on the last day of the workshop.
-When Kathrin returned to Germany and Tina returned to the United States, they began trying Story Listening with their own students.
-They loved the results and, with the excitement and enthusiasm of new converts, made videos and began talking about it at every opportunity.
-Soon other well-known TPRS teachers were experimenting and some found Story Listening easier and less demanding on both teacher and students than normal TPRS story asking.
+Kathrin Shechtman, Alice Ayel, Ben Slavic and Tina Hargaden had the opportunity to meet Dr. Mason and listened to her explain her Story Listening method, which she demonstrated during her plenary session on the last day of the workshop.
+When Kathrin returned to Germany, she began trying Story Listening with their own students.
+She loved the results.
+With the excitement and enthusiasm of new converts, Kathrin and Alice made videos and began talking about it at every opportunity.
+Soon other well-known CI teachers were experimenting and some found Story Listening easier and less demanding on both teacher and students than normal TPRS story asking.

-She will then visit Kathrin in Ehrlangen, Germany, where a one day workshop on Story Listening will be held. http://www.welovedeutsch.com/story-listening
+She returned to the Agen Workshop in 2017 and again demonstrated her technique, then she visited Kathrin in Ehrlangen, Germany, where a one day workshop on Story Listening was held.

 What objections have been raised to Story Listening?
 I am addressing this question because of a rather heated debate on the moretprs list serve between proponents of Story Listening and the defenders of standard TPRS.
 One of the objections to Story Listening was about whether or not SL teachers checked for comprehensibility.
 TPRS teachers are trained to ask students, “What did I just say?” and verify frequently that learners are comprehending the input they are receiving.
 Students are asked to signal when they don’t understand and to show with their fingers how much they have understood.
 Personally, I don’t think it’s necessary to be so blatant about checking for comprehension.
 In any communicative situation, listeners have many ways of signaling that they don’t understand whenever the speaker is not being comprehensible.
 Eye contact, body language and interest are adequate signs of comprehension when the teacher is tuned in to them.
 Asking students to write a summary in their native language shows the teacher exactly how effective she has been and permits her to readjust the input for the next session if necessary.
 It was established in the discussion that Story Listening is first and foremost COMPREHENSIBLE INPUT, as one would expect from Dr. Mason, an ardent disciple of Dr. Krashen.
 Susie Gross has showed us that there is more than one way to peel a banana, and teachers may check for comprehension in other ways than “What did I just say?”